apetenchea/idapython-scripts/README.md

 1. Create a recipe in the appropriate `scripts/` folder.
 Make sure the heading comment contains a title and a description.
 See [scripts/core/enumerate_segments.py](scripts/core/enumerate_segments.py) for an example.
+2. Make sure your code is linter: `flake8 .`.
-2. Add a test in the `tests/` folder.
+3. Add a test in the `tests/` folder.

 ## Run tests